 The status obtained is the status given to individuals regardless of abilities or differences between individuals that are brought from birth.
 While the status achieved is defined as a status that requires certain qualities.
-Community relations are less harmonious, especially with keujrun blang.
+Community relations are less harmonious, especially keujrun blang.
+If I am him, now he rarely shows himself, for example, gatherings with the community.
+There are also Ms. who asked to move their jobs no longer exist, there are also those who move as if rich to avoid the community.

-CONFLICT RESOLUTION PATTERN
+4.5 CONFLICT RESOLUTION PATTERN

-Not all conflict resolution strategies used are in accordance with Dunnete in Husaini Usman's book, that Dunnete said there are five strategies to overcome conflict, the first, forcing, involves the use of threats.
-Coercion can result in both open and hidden forms of resistance (sabotage).
+Not all conflict resolution strategies used by homeroom teachers are in accordance with Dunnete in Husaini Usman's book, that Dunnete said there are five strategies to overcome conflict, the first, forcing, involves the use of threats.
+3 oercion can result in both open and hidden forms of resistance (sabotage).
 Second, avoidance means moving away from the opponent of the conflict.
-Avoidance is appropriate only for individuals or groups who are not dependent on the individual opponent or group of conflict and have no further need to relate to the opponent of the Third, compromise (compromising) means bargaining to make a compromise so as to get an agreement and the goal of each party is to get the best agreement that is mutually beneficial.
+Avoidance is appropriate only for individuals or groups who are not dependent on the individual opponent or group of conflict and have no further need to relate to the opponent of the conflict.
+Third, compromise compromising) means bargaining to make a compromise so as to get an agreement and the goal of each party is to get the best agreement that is mutually beneficial.
 Compromise will work if both parties respect and trust each other.
-Fourth. collaborative (collaborating) means that the two parties to the conflict each maintain the greatest benefit for themselves or their group.
+Fourth, collaborative (collaborating) means that the two parties to the conflict each maintain the greatest benefit for themselves or their group.
 Fifth, is smoothing, which means a conciliatory act that seeks to improve relations and avoid open hostility without solving the basis of disagreement.

-Conflict is a difference or conflict between individuals or social groups that occurs due to differences in interests, as well as efforts to fulfill goals by opposing the opposing party accompanied by threats or violence [16].
+conflict is a difference or conflict between individuals or social groups that occurs due to differences in interests, as well as efforts to fulfill goals by opposing the opposing party accompanied by threats or violence [16].
 Based on the results of the research that has been done, the conflict between Keujreun Blang and the rice farmers of Gampong Meunasah Lhok is a form of vertical conflict.
 The reason is because there are differences in the level of power held between the conflicting parties.
-The keujrung blang party has higher power than the people who are just ordinary people.
+The keujrung blang pty has higher power than the people who are just ordinaryar people.

 In this study, researchers used conflict theory to analyze the conflicts that occurred between the community and the keujrun blang in Meunasah Lhok Village.
 Conflicts that occur between the community and the keujrun occur because the community wants to maintain and get water fairly owned by the community and there is a keujruen interest in some of the community owned.
-Researchers about the factors that cause conflict, the impact of conflict on the community, and the settlement efforts made to overcome these problems are as follows:
+Researchers about the factors that cause conflict, the impact of conflict on the community and the settlement efforts made to overcome these problems are as follows:

-According to [17], states that the chronology of conflict is also referred to as a sequence of events which is a tool used to show the history of a conflict based on a list of the time of its occurrence (year, month / day, according to the scale) which is displayed sequentially.
+According to [17]), states that the chronology of conflict is also referred to as a sequence of events which is a tool used to show the history of a conflict based on a list of the time of its occurrence (year, month / day, according to the scale) which is displayed sequentially.
 This tool can be a "starting point" in understanding and uncovering conflicts because it can identify the interpretations of various parties to an event.
 This interpretation can come from one party or another which will later be used for its own benefit or together with other parties.